rubensilvab/Segmentation-of-Cardiac-Tissue-in-CT-for-Coronary-Artery-Disease-Screening/pre-processing/readme.md

 **Figure 3.** *Two examples of the application of image registration.
 On the left both labels aren´t regist and they aren´t align with the DICOM image.
 On the right both labels are aligned with the DICOM image after performing registration.*

-As you can see more clearly from Fig. \ref{registration} before the application of image registration for this patient, the labels were completely out of alignment with the DICOM image.
-After the transformation matrix was applied to the same mask, the correct alignment of the mask with the DICOM image is verified as can be seen in the Fig. \ref{registration} These results were observed for all patients in a qualitative way, so it was considered that this initial phase of the work was done, and the database organized for the following application.
+As you can see more clearly from Figure 3 before the application of image registration for this patient, the labels were completely out of alignment with the DICOM image.
+After the transformation matrix was applied to the same mask, the correct alignment of the mask with the DICOM image is verified as can be seen in the Figure 3.
+These results were observed for all patients in a qualitative way, so it was considered that this initial phase of the work was done, and the database organized for the following application.

+## General Data Pre-Processing

+The entire CT dataset underwent conversion from the DICOM format, which encompasses a broad range of values, to the 16-bit .tif format, facilitating Deep Learning training.
+Additionally, all data was arranged as outlined in the data folder.
+The code for this organization can be found in [data_organization.py].